Autodesk/maya-hydra/doc/selectionHighlightingArchitecture.md

   - If the instancer is a prototype, the instances it would indirectly draw through instances of itself drawn by other instancers will NOT be highlighted
 - Selecting a parent prim of a point instancer
   - (same as selecting a point instancer in its entirety)

+### Code overview

+This section is to briefly explain some of the less immediately clear code structures used in the implementation.

+### Current limitations

+- Wireframe colors for lead/active selection are unsupported